salomesodini/salomesodini/README.md

 - ✨ Fun fact: I was scared of blood and needles, before getting into Midwifery.
 - 💻 I'm working towards a bootcamp at CodeSpace Academy (@EdinburghCollege)
 - 👀 I’m interested in intersetional feminism, coffee breaks & (trying to) make things better.
-- 🌱 I’m currently learning Python, SQL & HTML + CSS.
+- 🌱 I’m currently learning CSS + HTML, Javascript, PHP, Python & SQL & HTML + CSS.
 - 💞️ When I'm not coding, you can find me doing yoga, attempting to run or writing cheesy posts.
 - 📫 How to reach me: salo.sodini@gmail.com.
 I am also on Twitter/X ( @EsseSalome )